 Best Egg Personal Loan Terms and Requirements

 Best Egg personal loans are best suited for borrowers with good credit and annual income.
-To qualify for the largest loans or the lowest rates, you’ll need to have a six-figure annual salary.
+To qualify for the largest loans or the lowest rates, you’ll need to have specific criteria outlined by the online lending platform.

 |Loan Amount Range||$2,000 - $35,000 (up to $50,000 for qualified borrowers)|

 |APR Range||5.99% - 29.99%|

 You can check your rate online through Best Egg without affecting your credit score.
 To check your rate, you’ll need to provide the online lending platform with the desired loan amount, loan purpose as well as personal information, such as your address, date of birth and income.
 You’ll also need to supply the lending platform with your employment status, Social Security Number, mortgage/rent information and the number of credit card cash advances you’ve received in the last six months.

 |Time to Get Funds||1+ days|

 How Does Best Egg Compare to Other Lenders?

 If you’re considering a personal loan from Best Egg, it can still be helpful to check your rates at other lenders.

 LendingClub may be a better option if you have a lower credit score.
 With LendingClub, you’ll need a minimum credit score of 600 to apply, while a 640 credit score is recommended to apply with Best Egg.
 LendingClub offers similar starting rates to those at Best Egg: 6.95% but higher maximum rates at 35.89%.
 The lender also offers terms of three or five years, and loan amounts up to $40,000.
 One downside to using LendingClub is that it takes longer to fund your loan offer because it is a marketplace lender.
 On average, it will take roughly one week to receive funds.